Legal

 • If the debtor is a private individual, the creditor has 2 years.
 In the absence of a specific provision in the contract, the creditor therefore has these two years to try to obtain the recovery of his outstanding payments. (article L218-2 of the Consumer Code).
 This is known as civil prescription.

-• If the debtor is a professional (commercial company, trader, professional…), the limitation period is extended to 5 years (article L110-4 of the Commercial Code).
-However, special shorter requirements may exist as in the naval sector for the acquisition of supplies of materials, constructions, equipment for the provisioning of a ship.
+• If the debtor is a professional (commercial company, trader, professional, etc.), the limitation period is extended to 5 years (article L110-4 of the Commercial Code).
+However, shorter special requirements may exist, as in the naval sector, for the acquisition of supplies of materials, constructions and equipment for refueling a ship.
 In this case the time limit is reduced to 1 year.

 Exceeding the limitation period for a claim: what solution?